 When this feature is selected, it allows adjustment of the amount of time the headlights remain on after the engine is shut off.
-To change the Headlights Off Delay setting, press the "+" or "-" button on the touchscreen to select your desired time interval, and choose either 0 sec, 30 sec, 60 sec or 90 seconds.
-Press the back arrow button on the touchscreen to return to the previous menu, or push the back button on the faceplate.
+To change the Headlights Off Delay setting, press the "+" or "-" button on the touchscreen to select your desired time interval, and choose either 0, 30, 60 or 90 seconds.